salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. Biomass turbine Charge controller

-The following table shows the specifiactions of Biomass Turbine Charge Controller:
+The following table shows the specifications of the Biomass Turbine Charge Controller:

 | Property         | Specification |
 | ---------------- | ------------- |